 Historical and Alt-History

-- Heroes of Britannia (2d6 or d100 RPG) — A continuation of the setting introduced in this one-shot set in historic England in the 790s.
+- Heroes of Britannia / Saxons (BRP/d100 with hit locations) — A continuation of the setting introduced in this one-shot set in historic England in the 790s.
 You play Saxons struggling to survive amidst politics, feuds, and the rising invasions of the Danes.
 If I am running this, I’d prefer to use my own D6 home brew rules including Mass Battle rules, which I think played well in our one-shot.

-- Greek Campaign — A Greek inspired setting could be cool, using either the WOTC ‘Mythic Odysseys of Theros‘ (also see here) or ‘Odyssey of the Dragonlords’, with some inspiration from Evil Hat’s ‘Agon’.
+- Greek Campaign (BRP/d100 with hit locations) — A Greek inspired setting could be cool, using either the WOTC ‘Mythic Odysseys of Theros‘ (also see here) or ‘Odyssey of the Dragonlords’, with some inspiration from Evil Hat’s ‘Agon’.
 Also see this.
+Using Agon’s setting it could be this: on their way back home from the war, the heroes have become lost among strange islands populated by mythical creatures, dire beasts, treacherous landscapes, legendary kingdoms, and desperate people.
+It falls to you to set things right in these lost lands, overcome the trials of gods, monsters, and people, and win your way back home.

-- Reich America: The Shadow Covenant (2d6 RPG) — Resistance fighters uncover a terrifying secret about the Final Reich.
+- Reich America: The Shadow Covenant (BRP/d100) — Resistance fighters in Nazi-occupied America uncover a terrifying secret about the Final Reich.

-- Crime Fighters (2d6 or Fate RPG) — Mid-30’s alternate reality superheroes noir setting, this time set in NY City.
+- Crime Fighters (Fate or BRP/d100) — Mid-30’s alternate reality superheroes noir setting, this time set in NY City.
 Game system TBD.